-- Confirmed tuberculosis: In addition to the above, TB bacilli are seen or grown from the sputum or any other body fluid.
+- Confirmed tuberculosis: In addition to the above, TB bacilli are seen on a smear, detected with Xpert or grown from the sputum or any other body fluid.

 Unfortunately the diagnosis of tuberculosis is often only suspected or probable and cannot be confirmed.
 These infants need to be treated as if they had confirmed tuberculosis.

 - Multi-drug treatment with 3 or 4 drugs is essential to make sure that the tuberculosis is cured and that resistance to the anti-TB drugs does not develop.